brkcvlk/MLFCrafter/docs/api/mlfchain.md

 ### `__init__(self, *crafters)`

-Creates a new FlowChain instance with the specified crafters.
+Creates a new MLFChain instance with the specified crafters.

 **Parameters:**